Fighting the Sag: Things You Need to Know Before Getting a Breast Lift in Los Angeles

 While a breast lift can be performed on patients at any age, there are certain conditions that make patients good candidates for this procedure.
 1) Your breasts sag, though are of satisfactory size.
 2) Your breasts lack firmness.
 3) Your breast nipples and areolas are pointing downward.

 Plastic surgeons usually recommend waiting until breast development is complete before performing this procedure on younger patients.
 If a breast lift doesn’t fit your needs, explore other options.
 Some women are more in need of breast asymmetry correction; while others consider getting breast implants in Los Angeles to enhance their appearance and self esteem.

 Understanding the Risks Involved

 Fortunately, a woman’s ability to breastfeed will not be affected by a breast lift procedure.
 As with any surgery, there is always the possibility of complications.
 Bleeding and infection after a breast lift are infrequent, but can result in scars if they occur.
-To avoid any problems, make sure that you seek out a qualified plastic surgeon such as Los Angeles plastic surgeon, Dr. Jeffrey Hoefflin.
+To avoid any problems, make sure that you seek out a qualified plastic surgeon such as Los Angeles breast surgeon, Dr. Jeffrey Hoefflin.

 After the Surgery

 After the breast lift procedure, you can generally go back to work within a week or so, depending on the job.
 You can return to your normal activities after two to three weeks.
 While mild pain and discomfort are expected throughout the recovery period, severe pain should be reported immediately to your doctor.

 Once your breasts have healed, you will notice significant enhancements.
 Your breasts will be firmer and uplifted and the position and appearance of your nipples and areolas will improve.
 Your new breast shape should remain the same for a long time, granted that you don’t gain or lose a significant amount of weight.